 Since 2011, National Public Radio has reported on the egregious, systematic violations of the Indian Child Welfare Act (ICWA) by South Dakota’s Department of Social Services.
-This reporting reached tens of millions of people and won a Peabody Award.
-Most importantly, it helped spur a movement among the Lakota people.
+These reports reached tens of millions of people and won a Peabody Award.
+Most importantly, they helped spur a movement among the Lakota people.
 Thus far, three South Dakota tribes have been awarded Title IV-E Federal Planning Grants—Standing Rock Sioux Tribe and Oglala Sioux Tribe (2014) and Rosebud Sioux Tribe (2013)—to create their own tribal-run Child and Family Planning Services.
 We know that the only permanent solution to the cultural genocide that has been occurring for over 130 years in South Dakota is to redirect federal money directly to the tribes, rather than to a state that fails to respect both our culture and the laws of the land and encourage the Department of Health and Human Services to award Title IV-E Planning Grants to the remaining four tribes—Lower Brule, Yankton, Crow Creek, and Cheyenne River—in 2015.

 You can help us counteract the ombudsman’s misguided assault by taking the action steps below.

-- Read (or skim) our report, “Who’s Watching the Watchdog?”
-(There is an executive summary to help you digest it.)
+- Read our report, “Who’s Watching the Watchdog?”

 - Read Richard Wexler’s report, “The Schumacher-Matos report on NPR’s coverage of child welfare in South Dakota: A case study in an ombudsman gone awry.”

 - Read and understand our Talking Points, which outline the major problems with the ombudsman’s report

-- Register with NPR then login and lend your voice to the comment stream about the ombudsman’s attack on his own news organization; or write your own piece about the tragic circumstances for Native children in South Dakota.
+- Register with NPR then login and lend your voice to the comment stream about the ombudsman’s attack on his own news organization

 Lila Wophila Ichichapelo (thank you all for your time)